top of page

 Steve O'Meara tells The Times' rugby correspondent Alex Lowe, about how a 3Pillars rugby course in prison has seen him turn around his story.
 Driven by a desire to show his children the importance of redemption, Steve is now coaching young boys from London's most disadvantaged communities.

-"3Pillars Project is a brilliant charity that exists running rugby in prison" - Ben Ryan, Rugby X and Olympic Champion on House of Rugby podcast
+"3Pillars Project is a brilliant charity that exists running rugby in prison" - House of Rugby podcast

 19 October 2019